Jutta & the Hi-Dukes (tm)

 The core duet of Jutta & the Hi-Dukes plays eight instruments: Mandolin, Violin, Greek Baglama, Guitar, Bulgarian Flute, Percussion and Drums, Ocarina, with two singing voices.
 Founders and core members Jutta Distler and Terran Doehrer teach folk dance at Chicago’s Arcturus Waldorf Teacher Training program and have done educational programs in schools across America and in Europe.
 The duet can be augmented by additional players in some circumstances.

 Terran’s and Jutta’s certificate from the Asociaţia Prietenia at the Pantelimon residence in Bucharest, Romania, May 2016

 Founded in 1990, the Hi-Dukes tour in Europe, Canada, and across the U.S.A., pleasing audiences at fests, concerts, corporate events, and private parties.
 Schools and libraries are especially happy to sponsor the bands unique, interactive, educational assembly programs and residencies / workshops.
 The Hi-Dukes also present master classes and lecture / demonstrations at universities and colleges.
-The band’s newest program, the Hi-Dukes World Music Youth Orchestra and Band project got underway in Fall 2015 thanks to a grant from the Evanston Arts Council, a city agency supported by the City of Evanston and the Illinois Arts Council, a state agency.
+The band’s music project, the Hi-Dukes World Music Youth Orchestra and Band, also received a grant from the Evanston Arts Council, a city agency supported by the City of Evanston and the Illinois Arts Council, a state agency.